acfinspace/Spacelibraryoftales/docs/authors/miscauthors/playingtheman.md

 > Original post: [https://mhizzing.wordpress.com/2014/12/04/playing-the-man/](https://mhizzing.wordpress.com/2014/12/04/playing-the-man/)

-> May have broken out of official canon a few times but I had a blast writing this nevertheless.
+> Author’s Note: ay have broken out of official canon a few times but I had a blast writing this nevertheless.
 Hope you enjoy reading it too.

 > Entry for the YC117 Pod and Planet Contest in the Eight Thousand Suns in New Eden category but not elegible for prize.